dragonwasrobot/dragonwasrobot.github.io/_posts/2017-02-08-tools-to-increase-productivity.md

 ### Bartender

-[Bartender](https://www.macbartender.com/) is a helper tool that lets you organize the menu bar icons by hiding or rearranging them according to your tastes.
+[Bartender](https://www.macbartender.com/) is a tool that lets you organize the menu bar icons by hiding or rearranging them according to your tastes.
 Furthermore, it also adds keyboard shortcuts and allows you to choose whether the app icons should appear when the underlying application experiences some updated state.
 I have personally only used the app to hide all the noise in